SheepySean/306Project1Team11/README.md

 * `-v` visualise the search (opens a GUI which will allow you to view the input graph, the optimal schedule and the current state of the search)
 * `o FILENAME` specify the filename of the output file to be FILENAME
 * `-t SECONDS` time out the search in SECONDS, if a solution has not been found, no output file will be written
-* `-d` search for the optional solution using DFS Algorithm (unable to specify any other additional arguments alongside -d)
+* `-d` search for the optional solution using DFS Algorithm (can only specify -p as an additional argument alongside -d)

 By default, Para11el Task Scheduler will run sequentially, using an A* Algorithm with no visualisation and the output file will be named INPUT-output.dot (where INPUT is the name of the input graph).